sergzach/readingproc/README.md

 	print('Error.
 No new lines for 10 seconds.')
 ```

-Read output maximum 60 seconds.
-If the time exceeds then exception TotalTimeout occurs.
+Read output for 60 seconds.
+If the duration exceeds then exception TotalTimeout occurs.
 ```
 from readingproc import ReadingProc, TotalTimeout